 (m) For the purpose of qualifying for additional pay as provided in §18A-5-8 of this code, an aide is considered to be exercising the authority of a supervisory aide and control over pupils if the aide is required to supervise, control, direct, monitor, escort, or render service to a child or children when not under the direct supervision of a certified professional person within the classroom, library, hallway, lunchroom, gymnasium, school building, school grounds, or wherever supervision is required.
-For purposes of this section, "under the direct supervision of a certified professional person" means that certified professional person is present, with and accompanying the aide.
+For purposes of this section, 'under the direct supervision of a certified professional person' means that certified professional person is present, with and accompanying the aide.

-§18A-4-9.
-Payment of teachers and other employees; withholdings.
+§18A-4-10.
+Personal leave for illness and other causes; leave banks; substitutes.